 At Women’s Urology New York, Dr. Kumar uses Bulkamid hydrogel, which is a filler designed for the urethra.
 Bulkamid is a water-based gel which has been used safely in over 70,000 women with stress incontinence.

 These injections can only be performed by urologists or urogynecologists such as Dr. Kumar, who have undergone years of education, training and have extensive experience with procedures involving the urethra and bladder.

 To determine whether you are a good candidate for this procedure, schedule an appointment with Dr. Kumar for a consultation and physical exam.

 How is the injection done?

-In the office, you will receive an anesthetic suppository that we place in the urethra.
-After about 15-20 minutes a cystoscope is placed into the bladder.
-This is done to visualize the opening of the urethra close to the bladder neck.
-A needle is then inserted in 2-3 areas of the urethra, and a soft material is injected to plump up the tissue and augment the closure mechanism.
-You will feel a pinching or a slight burning sensation when the needle is inserted.
+In the office, you will receive local anesthetic to numb the nerves inside and around the urethra.
+A cystoscope (which looks like a short tube with a camera at the end) is then gently placed into the urethra, which allows for visualization inside the urethra.
+A small needle is then inserted thorough the scope, and the bulkamid gel is injected in 3-4 areas circumferentially underneath the mucosa to plump up the tissue and augment the closure mechanism.
+You will feel a stinging or a slight burning sensation when the needle is inserted.